Safer Products for Washington

 rules icon

-We're working with the Department of Health to implement a new law designed to reduce the use of toxic chemicals in consumer products by restricting or eliminating those toxics when safer alternatives are available.
+• Reduces the use of toxic chemicals in consumer products by restricting or eliminating those chemicals when safer alternatives are available.

 Four-phase implementation process for Safer Products for Washington.

-• Identify consumer products that contain these chemicals.
+• Phase 2: Identify consumer products that contain these chemicals.

-• Decide whether to regulate those chemical-product combinations by requiring reporting or chemical restrictions.
+• Phase 3: Decide whether to regulate the chemical-product combinations by requiring reporting or chemical restrictions.

-• Adopt rules to implement those regulatory actions.
+• Phase 4: Adopt rules to implement the regulatory actions.

 • PFAS in aftermarket stain- and water-resistance treatments, carpets and rugs, and leather and textile furnishings.